tannerhelland/PhotoDemon/README.md

 ## Contributing

 PhotoDemon is primarily supported by an [ongoing Patreon campaign](https://www.patreon.com/photodemon).
-Donating through Patreon comes with extra benefits, like monthly tutorials and updates on new PhotoDemon features, and an interactive area where you can submit feature requests.
+Donating through Patreon comes with extra benefits, like in-depth updates on new PhotoDemon features, and an interactive area where you can submit feature requests.
 To learn more, visit [PhotoDemon’s Patreon page](https://www.patreon.com/photodemon).

 PhotoDemon's lone developer is also extremely grateful for one-time donations.
 A secure donation page is available at [photodemon.org/donate](https://photodemon.org/donate/).
 Thank you!